kayartaya-vinod/springboot-kafka/README.md

 To start all services, run the `docker compose up -d` command, and to check the logs, just run the command `docker logs <consumer-container-name>`.

 To send the message, you can use the request from the `requests.http` file.

+For an interesting video for understanding Kafka itself, watch this video: https://www.youtube.com/watch?v=R873BlNVUB4